 Choosing the right plan for your own purposes may take a little work.
 You’ll want to compare benefits, estimate your health care costs, and determine where you can achieve the highest level of care for the least amount of money.

-Fortunately, the government has resources to help you.
+The government has resources to help you.
 The Medicare website features pages that allow you to compare and choose either a Medigap policy or a Medicare Advantage plan.
 Your state’s Health Insurance Assistance Program may also help you work through your options.

 Enroll in Medicare